minblogs/minblogs.github.io/content/posts/number-theory/1/index.en.md

 ---
-title: "Mathematical Induction and Binomial Theorem"
+title: 'Mathematical induction and Binomial theorem'
 date: 2023-08-15
 draft: false
-tags: ["Math", "Number Theory"]
+tags: ['Math', 'Number Theory']
 ---

-# Well-Ordering Principle
+# Well-ordering principle

 If a subset $S$ of natural numbers is non-empty, then $S$ has a smallest element.

-# Mathematical Induction
+# Mathematical induction

 Assume that a subset $S$ of natural numbers satisfies the following conditions: